jerryspan/FacebookR/README.md

 ## Usage
 ### Database
 The database used in this project is **[MongoDB](https://www.mongodb.com/)**.
-The files in this repository are dumb-files created by MongoDB.
+The files in this repository are dump-files created by MongoDB.
 So, one can unzip the files, start MongoDB on your machine and use the following command to import the files in your MongoDB:
 ```bash
 mongorestore -d <name_of_the_database> <your_path_to_the_github_files>
 ```